The need for mechanical ventilation is one of the most common causes of admission to the intensive care unit.

 Assist control is when the ventilator will assist the patient by delivering support for every breath the patient takes (that is the assist part), and the ventilator will have control over the respiratory rate if it goes below the set rate (control part).
 In assist control, if the rate is set at 12 and the patient breathes at 18, the ventilator will assist with the 18 breaths, but if the rate drops to 8, the ventilator will take over control of the respiratory rate and deliver 12 breaths in a minute.

 In assist control ventilation, the breath can be delivered by either giving volume or giving pressure.
 This is termed volume-assist control or pressure-assist control ventilation.
-In order to maintain simplicity, and understanding that given that ventilation is commonly a major problem than pressure and that volume control is used overwhelmingly more commonly than pressure control, the focus for the remainder of this review will use the term "volume control" interchangeably when discussing assist control.
+In order to maintain simplicity, and understand that given that ventilation is commonly a major problem than pressure and that volume control is used overwhelmingly more commonly than pressure control, the focus for the remainder of this review will use the term "volume control" interchangeably when discussing assist control.

 Assist control (volume control) is the mode of choice used in the majority of intensive care units throughout the United States because it is easy to use.
 Four settings can be easily adjusted in the ventilator (respiratory rate, tidal volume, FiO2, and PEEP).
 The volume delivered by the ventilator in each breath in assist control will always be the same, regardless of the breath being initiated by the patient or the ventilator, and regardless of compliance, peak, or plateau pressures in the lungs.